mesako/SABERWest2023/docs/500-day5-intro.md

 Our goals are to learn:

 - Why and how to organize work in a folder and rmarkdown files
-- How look for patterns and calculate lengths of strings
+- How look at character strings, to look for patterns and calculate lengths of strings
 - Why and how to write loops to do many analyses in a scalable way
 - What packages are for, how to find them, and how to install them
 - How to find help and tackle new problems with a learning community